 Lisa Jacobs has been appointed as artistic director of the International Music Festival Zeeland Klassiek.

-Miss Jacobs is a top prize winner of various international competitions and graduated cum laude and with the highest distinction for both her bachelor and masterstudies at the Amsterdam Conservatory as a pupil of Ilya Grubert.
+Miss Jacobs is a top prize winner of various international competitions and graduated cum laude and with the highest distinction at the Amsterdam Conservatory as a pupil of Ilya Grubert.
 She continued her studies with Christoph Poppen at the Hochschule für Musik und Theater in Munich where she successfully finished her Konzertexam.
 This has been supported by the foundation Prins Bernhard Cultuurfonds.
 Further musical enrichment was achieved in several lessons with Thomas Brandis, Herman Krebbers, David Takeno, Nelli Shkollnikova, Julian Rachlin, Philip Graffin and Maxim Vengerov.